Snake Eyes: G.I. Joe Origins - Everything You Need to Know

 Meanwhile, Úrsula Corberó ("Money Heist") plays the Cobra officer Baroness, and Samara Weaving (READY OR NOT) appears as the G.I.
 Joe character Scarlett.

 Robert Schwentke, who made the Bruce Willis action/comedy RED in addition to the second and third movies in the DIVERGENT series, directed SNAKE EYES.
 The script is by Evan Spiliotopoulos, who wrote the live-action BEAUTY AND THE BEAST and the recent CHARLIE'S ANGELS.
 They're working with cinematographer Bojan Bazelli, who created absolutely amazing images for movies like THE RING, A CURE FOR WELLNESS, and PETE'S DRAGON.

-All images courtesy of Paramount Pictures, unless otherwise indicated.
+All images courtesy of Paramount Pictures.